Rethinking Connectivity for Lights-out Semiconductor Manufacturing

 Yield optimization: Connectivity as control lever

 The legacy model, where process variability was managed by labor-intensive inspections and post-mortem analysis, has been displaced by continuous monitoring and inline metrology.
 Automated process control loops, created from real-time data streaming through high-reliability connectors, now monitor and control flow rates, chemical dosing and temperature settings without direct human input.
-Predictive analytics platforms leverage this connectivity [5] to identify drift, anticipate downtime and prioritize maintenance on the assets most likely to impact device yield.

 While the largest OEMs in the industry are quick to adopt these practices, small and mid-tier equipment makers sometimes lag in engaging connector specialists early in the process.
 The missed opportunity here can be significant, since late-stage attempts to resolve connector placement or serviceability in legacy systems can hinder access and serviceability.
 Take, for example, the case of a hardwired subsystem with nearly 100 connections.
 The system not only took weeks to build and commission, but when troubleshooting was required, the system was offline for several days.